callstack/linaria/docs/BENEFITS.md

 `;
 ```

-### 5. Easy to get rid of unused styles
+### 5. Automatic unused styles removal

-Like other JS variables, linters like [ESLint](https://eslint.org/) can warn you about when you have unused styles.
+Linaria automatically drops unused styles in a file unless it is exported.
+Linters like [ESLint](https://eslint.org/) can also warn you about when you have unused styles since they are just normal JS variables.

 ### 6. Automatic vendor prefixing